 Your project requirements will determine which one you will decide on.
 The reason being royalty-free pictures are cheaper in long term usage scenarios while usage rights-controlled prices control more at location of use and methods in terms of images.

-Read This: Who Is the Model in Getty Images
+Read This: Is Getty Images an Established Institution

 Cost Comparison: Subscription vs On-Demand Purchase